Plumsail/forms-docs/source/javascript/controls.rst

     *   -   **addValidator(validator)**
         -   Method that allows you to add DataTable validators for the whole table.

-            Accepts validator vue component as a parameter.
+            Accepts validator object as a parameter.

             Inside validator, use **value** to access an array of records inside the DataTable.